 Our cook Concepta Ertan and her team make freshly prepared school dinners ensuring each child chooses something from each food group.
 Our School Crossing Patrol, Christine Mawby, makes sure we safely cross Camp Road.

 There are very close links between Ss Alban & Stephen parish and our school, with frequent masses (both at school and at church).
-Sister Anita and Fr TJ visit us regularly and talk with the children about important events in the year (such as the Advent Wreath) and the children show them the work they had produced during their RE lessons.
+Sister Anita visits us regularly and talk with the children about important events in the year (such as the Advent Wreath) and the children show them the work they had produced during their RE lessons.

 We have a vibrant youth section in our parish.
 There are activities for children from birth to adulthood.